ferryjul/fairCORELS_expe/README.md

 The file `genParetoCrossValMultithrV2.py` can be used to build the Pareto Front using grid search on Lambda.
 The file `genParetoCrossValMultithrV3.py` can be used to build the Pareto Front using the Hyperopt library (https://github.com/hyperopt/hyperopt) to automatically optimize the value of Lambda using the provided Tree of Parzen Estimators method.
 Usage :
-> genParetoCrossValMultithrVx.py dataset_name -p protected_attribute_column
+> python genParetoCrossValMultithrVx.py dataset_name -p protected_attribute_column

 Where :
 * `x` is either `2` or `3`